rocketacademy/sarah-classic/conditionals/logic.md

 ### memory, holding values, current state

-We want to keep track **for the life of our program**, how many guesses were made.
+We want to keep track **for the life of our program** what the bank roll is.

-What we want is a value that gets updated when `main` runs and then is **also** available the next time `main` runs.
+We need a syntax for a value (bank roll) that gets updated when `main` runs and then is **also** available the next time `main` runs.

 We'll also define **life of our program** as the time from when it loads in the browser to the next time we close the tab or hit the refresh buton (load the page again).

-First let's prove the basic statement that when we initialize a value in the console we can manipulate it and get the new value out:
+First let's prove the basic behavior that when we initialize a value in the console we can manipulate it and get the new value out:

 ```js
 var number = 5;